Ism-ail11/Counterfactual-Faithful-Quantization/README.md

 # Counterfactual-Faithful Quantization (CFQ)

-A clean PyTorch reference implementation for the paper **“When Bits Break Recourse: Counterfactual-Faithful Quantization.”** The repository implements the method, metrics, actionable projections, quantizers, mixed-precision allocation, post-training variant, baselines, and experiment families described in the main text and appendix.
+A clean PyTorch reference implementation for the paper **“When Bits Break Recourse: Counterfactual-Faithful Quantization.”** The repository implements the method, metrics, actionable projections, quantizers, mixed-precision allocation, post-training variant, baselines, and experiment families described in the main text and appendix

 ## Implemented components